-To use a Tardigrade S3 Gateway as an origin with Fastly, you must implement version 4 of Amazon's header-based authentication.
+To use a Storj DCS S3 Gateway as an origin with Fastly, you must implement version 4 of Amazon's header-based authentication.
 You can do this using custom VCL.
 Start by obtaining the following information from AWS:

 Item Description Bucket name The name of your private bucket.
 When you download items from your bucket, this is the string listed in the URL path or hostname of each object.
-Access key The access key string for an IAM account that has at least read permission on the bucket.
-Secret key The secret access key paired with the access key above.
+Access key The access key string associated with a Storj DCS Access Grant that has at least read permissions on the bucket.

+Item Description Secret key The secret access key paired with the access key above.